isomerpages/nlb-learning/_sustainability/Adults Seniors/Overview.md

 description: ""
 third_nav_title: Adults & Seniors
 ---
-It’s never too late to make a lifestyle change so, but there’s no better time to start than now!
+It’s never too late to make a lifestyle change, but there’s no better time to start than now!
 Explore our resources and transition to a eco-friendly way of life today.

 <div class="row is-multiline">
   <div class="col is-one-third">